jaygap/a-level-notes/README.md

 My notes for Computer Science, Physics, Maths and Further Maths (all AQA).

-All the notes work with Obsidian
+All the notes work with Obsidian.